This Statement is in two parts.

-- that third party is a group company of ours, in which case we will require that group company to only use and disclose such records in accordance with this Privacy Statement and Confidentiality Commitment as if a reference in this Privacy Statement and Confidentiality Commitment to us was a reference to that group company;
+(a) that third party is a group company of ours, in which case we will require that group company to only use and disclose such records in accordance with this Statement, as if a reference in this Statement to us was a reference to that group company;

-- that third party is a sub-contractor engaged to provide services to us.
+(b) that third party is a sub-contractor engaged to provide services to us.
 This may include disclosure to contractors outside of Australia and located in countries whose Privacy Laws do not provide a similar or equivalent level or scope of protection of personal information as Australian Privacy Laws.
-In this case we will obtain contractual commitments by these subcontractors to only use and disclose such records for the purposes of providing services to us in accordance with this Privacy Statement and Confidentiality Commitment.
+In this case we will obtain contractual commitments by these sub-contractors to only use and disclose such records for the purposes of providing services to us in accordance with this Statement.

 We will not use any personal information about an individual for a secondary purpose unless: